kairadiagne/Discover-Movies/README.md

 - Watch trailers inline, read reviews & browse similar movies
 - Sign in with your themoviedb account and keep track of your watchlist and favourites

+This product uses the TMDb API but is not endorsed or certified by TMDb.